mleathem/user_input_detection/README.md

 Collection of Javascript to enhanced user experience.
 Classes are added to HTML and BODY depending on user interaction/navigation

-## !
-Important to pay apply progressive enhancement philosophy
+## 💥 Important to apply 'progressive enhancement' philosophy
 Only once we can be sure of a user's interaction method / browser properties etc..

 Use `/js/` scripts as required -  Typical aplication would then be applied in CSS.